I was a figure skater with perfect balance.

 It’s Brain Tumour Awareness Week.
 Where we attempt to erase the stigma, educate the public, and so forth.

 The Brain Tumour Foundation of Canada wants the public to be aware of the above eight signs.

 I had a headache at school.
 It felt as though someone was stabbing my skull with a screwdriver.
 Everything turned orange.
 Heat rushed to my face and I had to rest my head on the table.
 The pain lasted for about 10 seconds,

 Several brain tumour survivors have said their symptoms were different than the BTFC’s list.
 Strange smells, a crooked smile, or chronic sinus issues.
-Or no symptoms and another specialist would discover the tumour.
+Or no symptoms until another specialist would discover the tumour by chance.

 Every June, Winnipeg, Manitoba holds the Brain Tumour Walk – formerly the Spring Sprint.
 When a survivor checks in, they’re asked your tumour grade, type, location, and sign.
 Not zodiac, I mean your symptoms.